gbote/CodePlatoon/curriculum/week-04/day4/http-ajax.md

 > Axios is a popular, modern HTTP client for javascript.
 Let's try using Axios to make some requests to the pokemon API.

 ### Promises from Axios
 > When Axios performs a request, it takes a few hundred milliseconds to complete, but we wouldn't want our application to just do nothing while it waits.
-Instead, axios immediately returns a `promise` object, which lets us specify what we want to once the request finishes.
+Instead, axios immediately returns a `promise` object, which lets us specify what we want to do once the request finishes.
 The promise object has two important methods: `.then()` accepts a callback function to specify what happens if the request succeeded, and the promise is 'resolved'.
 The promise also has a method called `.catch()`, which accepts a callback function to specify what happens if the request fails, and the promise is 'rejected'.
 It's also important to understand that `.then()` and `.catch()` also return promises, so these methods can be chained off of each other.

 ```javascript
 axios.get('ttps://pokeapi.co/api/v2/pokemon/12/').then((response)=>{